Azzamjeh/devops-2022/README.md

 pull the dockerfile image(You can click on the link below) from dockerhub ``docker pull azzamjeh/ds``
 - After it has finished pulling.
 You will be able to run it.

--  To do that, you must use the command in the terminal: docker run -d --name (container_name) -p 8000:8000 ``docker pull azzamjeh/ds``
-You may name the container anything you like, the image name should be the same name as that you have built earlier.
+-  To do that, you must use the command in the terminal: docker run -d --name (container_name) -p 8000:8000 ``azzamjeh/ds`` You may name the container anything you like, the image name should be the same name as that you have built earlier.
 This will run that Docker image in a newly created container and maps the container port `8000` to the host port `8000`